 C. Certain current New Mexico title policy endorsement forms are based on outdated ALTA forms and should be updated to match the most recent ALTA versions.
 These updates are unrelated to the 2021 change in the OP and LP, but are still necessary.
 Sophisticated lenders and purchasers who operate on a multi-state basis entering into real estate transactions in New Mexico are familiar with and often request that the updated ALTA endorsements be used for their real estate transactions in the state.
 Promulgation of the updated ALTA versions of these endorsements will allow the New Mexico forms to better align with title insurance coverage available across the United States and better meet the needs of insureds who operate on a multi-state basis.
 NMLTA requests that the current outdated endorsement forms be decertified and that the updated ALTA endorsement forms be promulgated as replacement endorsement forms.

-D. The current Closing Protection Letter (CPL) is based on an outdated ALTA form and should be updated to match the most recent ALTA version.
+D. The current Closing Protection Letter (CPL) letter forms (NM Form 81 and NM form 81.1) are based on outdated ALTA forms and should be updated to match the most recent ALTA versions.
 These updates are unrelated to the 2021 change in the OP and LP, but are still necessary.
-Promulgation of the most recent version of the ALTA CPL will update the New Mexico CPL to conform to the expected and commonly used form requested and used by insureds who operate on a multi-state basis.
-NMLTA requests that the current outdated CPL form be decertified and that the updated ALTA CPL form be promulgated as the replacement CPL form.
+Promulgation of the most recent version of the ALTA CPL forms will update the New Mexico CPL forms to conform to the expected and commonly used forms requested and used by insureds who operate on a multi-state basis.
+NMLTA requests that the current outdated CPL forms be decertified and that the updated ALTA CPL forms be promulgated as the replacement CPL forms.

-A table of the proposed updated title insurance forms is attached as Exhibit B which includes a list of the new forms with summary descriptions of the revisions to the corresponding existing forms.
+A table of the proposed updated title insurance forms is attached as Exhibit B which includes a list of the new forms with summary descriptions of the revisions to [and justifications for???] the corresponding existing forms.

 Each of the title insurance forms which NMLTA proposes be updated already has an existing approved premium rate (including “no charge” rates) [and rule].
 The adoption of the updated forms will not require any change in the existing premium rates [or rules].
 Pursuant to Rule 13.14.18.8(B)(1) NMAC, NMLTA requests that the Superintendent determine that the existing rates [and rules], as applicable, be determined to apply to the updated title insurance forms proposed in this Petition.